BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Electron-Wallet.md

 You can download the BLOC Electron Wallet from two places

+* BLOC Electron Wallet from [BLOC.MONEY](https://bloc.money/download)
 * BLOC Electron Wallet from [GitHub](https://github.com/furiousteam/BLOC-electron-wallet/releases)
-* BLOC Electron Wallet from [BLOC.MONEY](https://bloc.money/download)

-Once you have downloaded the file, go to your computer and double click the installation package to install the BLOC wallet.
+Once you have downloaded the file, go to your computer and double click the installation package to install the BLOC Electron wallet.
-Select the BLOC wallet application and put in where you like
+Select the BLOC wallet application and place it where you like.

 ## **Lanch the app**

 #### Windows:

-1. Download the latest installer here: https://github.com/furiousteam/BLOC-electron-wallet/releases
+1. Download the latest installer [here](https://bloc.money/download)
 2. Run the installer (BLOC-Electron-Wallet-<version>-win-setup.exe) and follow the installation wizard.
 3. Run as Administrator BLOC-Electron-Wallet via start menu or desktop shortcut. (right click on the app icon and select run as Administrator)

 #### GNU/Linux (AppImage):

-1. Download latest AppImage bundle here: https://github.com/furiousteam/BLOC-electron-wallet/releases
+1. Download latest AppImage bundle [here](https://bloc.money/download)
 2. Make it executable, either via GUI file manager or command line, e.g. `chmod +x BLOC-Electron-Wallet-<version>-linux.AppImage`
 3. Run/execute the file, double click in file manager, or run via shell/command line.